damianoneill/generator-spring-web-pojo-controller/README.md

 ````
 $ yo spring-web-pojo-controller
 ?
 What's the name of the noun to be modelled?
-Order
+Person
 ?
 What's the type (if primitive, use its wrapper class) of the variable used as an identifier in the noun?
-Long
+String
 ?
-What is your default Java package name? (com.acme.controller)
+What is your default Java package name? (com.example.demo)
 ````

-This generates an set of classes, with a primary abstract class that needs extended with the business logic.
+This generates an set of classes, with a service class that needs implemented with the business logic.

-     public abstract class AbstractOrderController extends CrudController<Order, Long> { }
+     public class PersonService { }

-The generator creates a Controller that exposes a collection resource at /orders.
+The generator creates a Controller that exposes a collection resource at /persons.
 The path is derived from the uncapitalized, pluralized, simple class name of the noun class being managed.
-It also exposes an item resource for each of the items managed by the repository under the URI template /orders/{id}.
+It also exposes an item resource for each of the items managed by the repository under the URI template /persons/{id}.

-**When extending the Abstract Class you need to include the @RestController annotation in your implementation for it be wired properly by Spring.**

 ## Build and compile github project